eltiffster/authorFunction/README.md

-# The Author Function: Imitating Grant Allen with Queer Writing Machines
+<center># The Author Function: Imitating Grant Allen with Queer Writing Machines</center>

-## Introduction

 > “I cannot choose but wonder who each is, and why he is here.
 For one after another I invent a story.
 It may not be the true story, but at least it amuses me.” —Grant Allen, *The Type-writer Girl.*